 Paint a picture

 Create a lasting, vivid image in the minds of your listeners.
-Tell a story, draw a link or describe an abstract process in concrete terms that people can relate to.
+Tell a story, draw a link to the real world or describe an abstract process in concrete terms that people can relate to.
 “It’s like…” or “it’s as if…” are useful starting points.
-Giving your audience comparisons and real world examples to latch onto will make your research much more engaging.

 Numbers (rarely) speak for themselves